reactivego/scheduler/README.md

 The concurrent scheduler is exported as a global public variable with the name **`Goroutine`**.
 This scheduler can be used directly.

-A serial scheduler needs to be instantiated by calling the **`MakeTrampoline`** function exported by this package.
+A serial scheduler needs to be instantiated by calling the **`NewTrampoline`** function exported by this package.

 ## Examples